Code-Institute-Submissions/besheraj-milestone1/README.md

 - Provide the users with responsive google map tool to navigate easily the surrounding area of the gym.

 ## **Wireframes**:
-The website was designed by Balsamiq tool, [link to wireframes!](wireframes/wireframes.pdf)
+The wireframes designed by Balsamiq tool, [link to wireframes!](wireframes/wireframes.pdf)

 # Features:
 ## Existing Features: